zostay/RakuWAPI/README.md

 ### 2.1.5 Encoding

-All the encoding issues in 2.2.5 need to be considered.
+All the encoding issues in 2.0.5 and 2.2.5 need to be considered.

+Special care must be taken when middleware needs to process the application body.
+In such cases, the middleware must deal with the possibility of needing to encode the characters being supplied.
+In such cases, middleware MUST do its best to handle encoding as servers are required:

+  * Any [Blob](Blob) data SHOULD be passed through as-is.

+  * Any non-Blob SHOULD be stringified using [Str](Str) or the unary `~` prefix.

+  * Middleware SHOULD examine the charset value of the Content-Type header and prefer that encoding.

+  * If no charset is present or the middleware does not implementing charset handling, the middleware MUST encode using the value in `p6sgi.body.encoding`.

 2.2 Layer 2: Application
 ------------------------